search icon

 When administering this type of test, moderators and testers must interact extensively.
 The results of these tests typically provide insight into user demands as well as ideas for process and iteration improvements.

-2. Comparative Usability Testing
+2. Comparative usability testing

 Comparative testing is the most effective way of comparing two dissimilar materials.